 - Company or shareholder agreements;

 - Life insurance policies (especially where there is a nominated beneficiary); and

 Determining who will control your various assets and asset structures requires careful consideration.
 For example, if your assets are held in a Family Trust then you need to consider:

 - Who you intend to leave your shares in the corporate trustee;

 - Who will become the appointor or principal of the Trust as this person has the ultimate power to remove a Trustee from office;

 - How to deal with any money owed to you by the trust (known as unpaid present entitlements) as these will form part of your personal Estate;

-Our Estate Planning specialists can provide professional advice which is invaluable for making sure you cover all grounds to ensure your Estate is adequately protected following your death or in the event you lose capacity.
+Our Estate Planning specialists can provide advice which is invaluable for making sure you cover all grounds to ensure your Estate is adequately protected following your death or in the event you lose capacity.